astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 ## Step 6: Configure Pooling

 The next configuration you'll set is a pool.
-From the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=pool#pools), `Airflow pools can be used to limit the execution parallelism on arbitrary sets of tasks`, and therefore, using them will enable you to create other parallel jobs while still requiring the export API tasks to be guaranteed to be run in serial.
+From the [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=pool#pools), `Airflow pools can be used to limit the execution parallelism on arbitrary sets of tasks`, and therefore, using them will enable you to create other parallel jobs while still guaranteeing that your export API tasks will run in serial.

-To create this is simple.
+To create this pool is simple.
 Just navigate in the top bar to `Admin -> Pools`, then hit the `+` sign to add a new record.
 Choose a pool name and description to your liking, but choose the number of slots as `1`.

 ![Pools](../assets/cdc-cloudsql-1/cdc_cloudsql_airflow_2021-01-14_at_11.05.02_AM.png)